-Here's some good news for PC users: If Windows is your operating system of choice, just about any of the major Internet security suites will protect you from almost everything malefactors can throw your way, according to the latest results from the AV-TEST security institute.
+Here's some good news for PC users: If Windows is your operating system of choice, just about any of the best antivirus software will protect you from almost everything malefactors can throw your way, according to the latest results from the AV-TEST security institute.

 The first step in testing the suites was to expose them to 400 strains of brand-new, or "zero day," malware.
 The programs would have no prior knowledge of these threats, meaning they would have to rely on their detection algorithms to separate dangerous software from benign system files.

 The second test measured each program's efficacy in detecting and removing 60,000 known pieces of malware.
 Instead of simply having a program scan a machine and erase all offending files, researchers gave each program a chance to exercise all of its security protocols to detect malware, including real-time monitoring.

 Finally, AV-TEST measured each program's system demands and usability.
 Having a virus detection program that slows your computer to a crawl, AV-TEST argued, is a virus detection program hardly worth using.
 Likewise, not knowing how to access most of a program's features essentially renders it useless.

 In the first test battery, three programs received 100 percent ratings across the board: Bitdefender, F-Secure and Kaspersky Lab.
 Those who use G Data, Symantec, BullGuard, Trend Micro, Avast, Microworld, AVG or ESET have little to worry about, though: their ratings range between 97 and 100 for both real-world detection and the reference tests.